Sarah Giammarino

 Poco is a CKC registered Australian Cattle Dog.
 Yes that’s the same breed as a Blue Heeler!

-Dolly (9 year old female "Pit Bull" mix)
+Dolly (female "Pit Bull" mix)

 Vegas (female Belgian Shepherd mix)